demisto/content/Packs/PAN-OS/Scripts/PanoramaCVECoverage/README.md

-comma delimited list of CVEs to find
+Check coverage given a list of CVEs.

 ## Script Data
 ---